raul23/pyebooktools/examples.rst

 |

-This is the command to organize these books as wanted:
+This is the command to organize these ebooks as wanted:

 .. code-block:: terminal